 Picture grandma dropping a pan and automatically everyone in the room turns to see what it is – they orient towards that sound.
 Although we usually view loud noises as environmental noise pollution other types of more organized music have the ability to provide us with an orienting response in a more subtle way.

-- Power core activation plus postural organization to regulate breathing patterns.
+- powers core activation plus postural organization regulates breathing patterns;

-- Orients focus to be able to block out other environmental noise.
+- orients focus to be able to block out other environmental noise; and

-- Surrenders anxiety in provoking procedures like pain.
+- anxiety surrenders in provoking procedures leading to feelings, including pain.

-Music of all types has the ability to do this – big band, jazz, rock…explore what you prefer.
-Find what you need, such as energetic rhythms of rumba or a calming classical piece.
+Music of all types has the ability to do this – big band, jazz, rock.